-The AC has met with the Company's external auditors without the presence of the management twice during FY2016 to review the scope and results of the audit, as well as the independence and objectivity of the external auditors.
-The fees relating to the provision of non-audit services payable to the corporate finance arm of the external auditors, Foo Kon Tan LLP, amounts to \$\$9,000 during FY2016, and the amount payable to the external auditors relating to the provision of audit services for FY2016 amounted to approximately S\$93,000.
-The aggregate amount of fees paid to the external auditors, Foo Kon Tan LLP, for FY2016 amounted to S\$102,000.
+The AC has met with the Company's external auditors without the presence of the management twice during FY2017 to review the scope and results of the audit, as well as the independence and objectivity of the external auditors.
+The fees relating to the provision of non-audit services payable to the corporate finance arm of the external auditors, Foo Kon Tan LLP, amounts to \$\$9,000 during FY2017, and the amount payable to the external auditors relating to the provision of audit services for FY2017 amounts to approximately \$\$93,000.
+The aggregate amount of fees paid to the external auditors, Foo Kon Tan LLP, for FY2017 amounted to S\$102,000.

-Having reviewed the non-audit services rendered by the external auditors for FY2016 as well as the fees paid, the AC is satisfied that the external auditors are independent, and has recommended to the Board the re-appointment of Foo Kon Tan LLP as the Company's external auditors at the forthcoming AGM.
+Having reviewed the non-audit services rendered by the external auditors for FY2017 as well as the fees paid, the AC is satisfied that the external auditors are independent and has recommended to the Board the re-appointment of Foo Kon Tan LLP as the Company's external auditors at the forthcoming AGM.

-The Company confirms that it is in compliance with Rules 712 and 715 of the Catalist Rules in relation to the appointment of Foo Kon Tan LLP as its external auditors.
+The Company confirms that it is in compliance with Rules 712 and 715 of the Catalist Rules in relation to the appointment of auditors.
 All of the Company's subsidiaries are audited by Foo Kon Tan LLP and Foo Kon Tan LLP is registered with the Accounting and Corporate Regulatory Authority of Singapore.

-The members of the AC sit on multiple boards and hence, have the necessary accounting and financial expertise to deal with the matters that come before them.
+The members of the AC have the necessary accounting and financial expertise to deal with the matters that come before them.
 They attend courses and seminars to keep abreast of changes to accounting standards and other issues which may have a direct impact on financial statements, as and when necessary.
+During FY2017, the external auditors briefed the AC on new and changes in accounting standards.